Hansloth/Tomasulo/README.md

 # Tomasulo Algorithm

-Implementing Tomasulo Algorithmr with Python
+Implementing Tomasulo Algorithm with Python

 ### To run the code: